Skip to content

 Once those discussions have taken place, except in exceptional circumstances, the school should respect the parents’ request to withdraw the child, up to and until three terms before the child turns 16.
 After that point, if the child wishes to receive sex education rather than be withdrawn, the school should make arrangements to provide the child with sex education during one of those terms.) https://www.gov.uk/government/publications/relationships- educationrelationships-and-sex-education-rse-and-health-education

-6.3 Staff
+Staff

 Staff are responsible for:

-Delivering RSE in a sensitive
+Delivering RSE in a sensitive way.

-Modelling positive attitudes to
+Modelling positive attitudes to RSE.

-Monitoring
+Monitoring progress.

-Responding to the needs of individual
+Responding to the needs of individual students

 Responding appropriately to students whose parents wish them to be withdrawn from the non-statutory/non-science components of RSE.

 Staff do not have the right to opt out of teaching RSE.
-Staff who have concerns about teaching RSE are encouraged to discuss this with the Principal.
+Staff who have concerns about teaching RSE are encouraged to discuss this with the Headteacher.
 Staff are provided with appropriate Continuous Professional Development (CPD) to enable them to teach RSE.

-6.4 Students
+Students

 Students are expected to engage fully in RSE and, when discussing issues related to RSE, treat others with respect and sensitivity.

-7. Training
+Training

 Staff are trained on the delivery of RSE as part of their induction and it is included in our (CPD) calendar.